rfougy/riv.systems/cms/works/archive.pdf/artifact-ring.md

 Since ARCHIVE.pdf’s founding in 2019, its team has always carried a desire to create meaningful products.
 Earlier this year, an opportunity to realize this desire surfaced when our Chief Creative Officer, Noel, introduced us to [title of work](https://titleofwork.com/).
 Based in New York’s Lower East Side, title of work is composed of a small, dedicated team of jewelry artisans — all of their products are handmade.
 What better store could there be to realize this desire to make quality product?

-After our first meeting with the store’s founder Jonathan Meizler, we agreed on a set of products that would sit at the intersection of jewelry and archiving.
-One of these was the ‘Artifact Ring’ — a signet ring incorporating ARCHIVE.pdf’s “pdf” mark.
+After our first meeting with the store’s founder Jonathan Meizler, we agreed on a set of <mark>products that would sit at the intersection of jewelry and archiving</mark>.
+One of these was the <mark>‘Artifact Ring’ — a signet ring incorporating ARCHIVE.pdf’s “pdf” mark</mark>.
 This ring in particular was something that I’ve envisioned since the company early years.
-Because of this, I took on the role of collaborating with title of work on the ring’s design and marketing campaign, with support from Noel.
+Because of this, I took on the <mark>role of collaborating with title of work on the ring’s design and marketing campaign</mark>, with support from Noel.

+---

 ## Design Process